CarlosEduardoGit/On-line-Pharmacy/README.md

 ### Updating Daily - [Em atualização Diariamente]

+## Description:
+The online pharmacy system is a web platform for online purchases of the most diverse health and hygiene products offered by a pharmacy to its customers.
+The web platform also has a management interface for entrepreneurs, directors, managers and supervisors to monitor product sales movements and the amount of products in stock through reports.
+Thus, being able to make decisions using digital marketing and tools such as UX and UI to improve the user experience on the platform and thus increase sales.

 ## Descrição:

 O sistema online pharmacy é uma plataforma web para compras on line dos mais diversos produtos de saúde e higiene oferecidos por uma farmácia aos seus clientes.
 A plataforma web ainda conta com uma interface de gerenciamento para empresários, diretores, gestores e supervisores acompanharem as movimentações das vendas dos produtos e quantidade de produtos em estoque através de relatórios.
 Podendo assim tomar decisões utilizando o marketing digital e ferramentas como UX e UI para melhorar a experiência do usuário na plataforma e assim aumentar as vendas.

+## References for Project Implementation:

 ## Referencias para Implementação do Projeto:<br>